dholth/ed25519ll/README.txt

 Ed25519, on my 2.6GHz Athlon achieving about 7200 signatures/second/core
 and 2900 verifications/second/core including the wrapper overhead.

-This wrapper also contains a pure-Python fallback.
+This wrapper also contains a reasonably performat pure-Python fallback.
 Unlike the reference implementation, the Python implementation does not contain protection against timing attacks.

 Example::